 Preserving your right to sue in the event of wrongful termination will require that you file a complaint.
 It is wise to work with a lawyer through this process to ensure you are meeting proper deadlines and following the proper procedure.
 In some cases, these kinds of issues can be resolved without lawsuits and litigation when your attorney communicates with your employer directly.

-Talk With An Attorney As Soon As Possible
+Talk With An Employment Law Attorney As Soon As Possible

 Every case is different, so make sure you work with a law firm that will take the time to answer your questions, investigate your unique circumstances and pursue justice to the full extent possible.

-Contact our offices in San Francisco, Oakland, and Sausalito to arrange a consultation.
-We can be reached online or by telephone at 415-692-0462.
-We serve clients in Marin County and the entire bay area including San Jose.
+Contact our offices in San Francisco, Oakland, San Jose, and Sausalito to arrange a consultation.
+The fastest way to get your claim reviewed is by contacting us online.
+Our San Francisco employment discrimination lawyers serve clients in Marin County and the entire Bay Area including San Jose.